 This section presents the MEDINA components related to estimating the security of cloud applications and collecting evidence based on the analysis of their source code.
-The functionalities and implementation of the two components under development in Task 3.3 (Cloud Property Graph and Codyze) are described in the following subsections.
+The functionalities and implementation of the two components under development in Task 3.3 (Cloud Property Graph, Codyze, and extensions) are described in the following subsections.